-Digmine is the name of a malicious program that was discovered by Xylitol.
-This malware is used to proliferate a cryptocurrency miner that is based on XMRig, another crypto miner that mines Monero cryptocurrency.
-Digmine also installs a Chrome extension that helps its developers to spread this malicious program.
+DigMine is the name of a malicious program that was discovered by Xylitol.
+This malware is used to proliferate a cryptocurrency miner based on XMRig, another crypto-miner that mines Monero cryptocurrency.
+DigMine also installs a Chrome extension enabling developers to spread this malicious program.

-There are many various cryptocurrency miners, quite often cyber criminals use them for malicious purposes.
-To be more precise, they try to trick people into installing them by disguising them as some legitimate programs, executable files and so on.
-In this particular case they spread a Monero cryptocurrency miner by including its executable file in an archive file that supposed to contain some video.
-Once installed, a program of this type starts using computer's resources (such as CPU) to solve mathematical problems.
-In other words, to mine cryptocurrency.
-This usually causes a decrease in computer's performance, the mining process might even make a computer unusable - cause constant crashes, make it unresponsive and so on.
-Additionally, installed crypto miners force computers to use more electricity, it means that people who have programs of this type installed get higher electricity bills.
-Besides, these programs might cause an overheating problem.
-A computer that overheats might shut down without notifying user's about it, such shut downs might lead to data loss.
-To sum up, cyber criminals employ Digmine to spread a cryptocurrency miner that allows them to use other people's computers to generate revenue by mining Monero.
-Additionally, Digminer gets installed with a Chrome extension that is designed to spread this malicious program further.
+There are many cryptocurrency miners on the internet.
+Cyber criminals often use them for malicious purposes - they attempt to trick people into installing cryptocurrency miners by disguising them as legitimate programs, executable files, and so on.
+In this particular case, they proliferate a Monero cryptocurrency miner by including its executable file within an archive file that supposedly contains a video.
+Once installed, the program starts to use computer resources (such as the CPU) to solve mathematical problems and to mine cryptocurrency.
+This usually reduces computer performance and the mining process might even render the system unusable by causing crashes, making it unresponsive, and so on.
+Additionally, installed crypto-miners force computers to use increased electrical power.
+Thus, people who have programs of this type installed will receive higher electricity bills.
+Furthermore, these programs might cause an overheating problem.
+A computer that overheats might shut down without notifying the user - and such shut downs could lead to data loss.
+In summary, cyber criminals employ DigMine to proliferate a cryptocurrency miner that allows them to use other people's computers to generate revenue by mining Monero.
+Additionally, DigMine is installed with a Chrome extension that proliferates this malicious program further.

 |Detection Names||Avast (Win32:Trojan-gen), BitDefender (Trojan.GenericKD.31915524), ESET-NOD32 (A Variant Of Win32/Autoit.ODG), Kaspersky (HEUR:Trojan.Win32.AutoIt.gen), Full List (VirusTotal)|